Nebulised/BYOL-Pytorch/README.md

      * emnist_mnist
      * cifar10
    * Dataset type.
 If training on your own dataset use the "custom" option.
+     * If using a custom dataset.
+Path specified must be a src folder containing "train" and "test" sub-folders.
+     * Within these sub-folders are the classes.
+See torchvision image folder documentation for more info
  * --model-path
    * Expected type : string
    * Optional?
 NO if run-type=="train" else YES